Memphis Grizzlies: Uniforms

 As part of the Nike contract, the Grizzlies also wore a fourth uniform, the "City" uniform.
 The original "City" uniform had a white base and featured lettering based on the "I am a Man" protest banners from the Memphis sanitation strike of 1968.
 The 2018–19 "City" uniform, which featured a grey base and gold letters, paid tribute to professional wrestling in Memphis.
 The Grizzlies did not wear a "City" uniform for the 2019–20 season, opting for the throwback Vancouver Grizzlies uniforms instead.
 In the 2020–21 season, the Grizzlies returned to wearing "City" uniforms, this time with a black base, metallic gold lettering and turquoise trim as a tribute to Isaac Hayes and Stax Records.
+This uniform was recolored to the Grizzlies' current color scheme in a white base and was used as their "City" uniform in the 2025–26 season.
 In the 2021–22 season, the Grizzlies wore a commemorative "City" uniform featuring a mix of styles used by the team.
 The midnight-based uniform featured elements from the Vancouver era as well as the "Grit and Grind" and modern eras.
 Then for the 2022–23 "City" uniform, the Grizzlies wore black uniforms with Beale Street blue, chrome and gold accents in homage to the Memphis rap genre.
+The "City" uniform for the 2023–24 season, according to the team, "represents the pure simple joy of growing up playing basketball on local courts dreaming of representing your hometown team".
+The black-based uniform features the "MEM" lines in white with gold numbers.
+The "City" uniform used in the 2024–25 season celebrated the 50th anniversary of the rebranding of Memphis' former ABA team, the Memphis Sounds, using a red base, Beale Street blue and gold accents, and a throwback "Memphis" wordmark in homage to the Sounds' logo.